Bhupendra Narayan Mandal: Early life

 B.N.
-Mandal was born in 1904 into landowning Yadav family of Ranipatti Estate in modern day Madhepura district of Bihar.
+Mandal was born in 1904 into landowning Vaishnavite family of Ranipatti Estate in modern day Madhepura district of Bihar.
 His father Babu Jainarayan Mandal and mother Dana Devi were traumatized by the death of his two elder brothers.
 Thus, they were very protective towards him.

 Death

 Bhupendra Mandal took his last breath on 29 May 1975 at Tengraha in Kumarkhand block of Madhepura.